Updated: Jul 25

 Single Shot & Processing of M27

-Below you can see our single shot of M27.
+Below you can see our single shot of M27 using our stock DSLR camera.
 It is surprising how colorful and crisp it already looks!
-It is also hard to believe that 16 of those don't make a better image than the one we have.
+It is also hard to believe that 16 of these frames don't make that much of a difference when stacked and processed (2020 update: Well, maybe we just sucked at processing back then).

 The biggest challenge in the processing is to bring out the red "X" striking in the center of the nebula.